linhaowei1/Introduction-to-AI/Attack/README.md

 - The limit on the perturbation size is ϵ=0.031 for both white-box and black-box attack.
 - The inner iteration for PGD is 10.
 - You should choose the step-size for PGD by yourself to reach the following success rate.

+## White Attack

+FGSM : use several ways to boost performance.

+- use nll_loss (we can get more sharp gradient without softmax) and of course, cross_entropy loss is tried, too.
+- add random noise : choose uniform noise U(-eps, eps) and N(0, eps)

+PGD : simple iterating version of FGSM